dongchen-coder/symFP/SoftwareArtifact.md

     |---parallel
     |---precision
 ```
-- **Dockerfile**: This file was used to build the docker image, this image contains ubuntu-16.04 and llvm-4.0.0.
+- **Dockerfile**: This file is used to build the docker image, this image contains ubuntu-16.04 and llvm-4.0.0.
+Clang-4.0.0 is not included as building Dockerfile with clang tool often fails due to limited resources.
-- **CMakeList.txt**: Configure the running environment of all benchmarks including generating the Makefile for SPS compiler passes.
+- **CMakeList.txt**: Cmake setup for SPS which are implemented as LLVM analysis passes.
-- **sps/**: All the source code for SPS compiler passes.
+- **sps/**: The source code for SPS.
+It first provides one array index analysis pass (idxAnalysis.cpp, idxAnalysis.hpp) and one loop analysis pass (loopAnalysis.cpp, loopAnalysis.hpp) to generate the tree representation of the program.
+Then it provides one generation pass (ssCodeGen_ref.cpp, ssCodeGen_ref.hpp) to generate static sampling code from the extracted tree representation.
+At last, it provides one warpper pass static sampling pass (sps.cpp) and one header file to define sampling rate and enable parallel sampling by macros.
-- **test_facility/**: This directory contains Poly Benchmarks and necessary files to repeats our result
+- **test_facility/**: It contains Poly Benchmarks, fft and makefiles to assist auto scripts in test_run to generate our results.
-- **test_run/**: All the automated scripts for compiling and running SPS/trace analysis or scripts that output the diagrams we shown in paper.
+- **test_run/**: It contains scripts for compiling and running SPS/trace analysis and python scripts that output the diagrams shown in paper.

 To reproduce the results in the paper, you need to install Docker.
 Our virtual machine will occupy 2.33GB and the building time for our docker image will last for about an hour.

 # Setup

 ### Install Docker